 Ensenada Barragán Thermal Power Plant (‘CTEB’)

 CTEB is located in Ensenada city, Greater La Plata, Province of Buenos Aires.
-It is currently composed of two Siemens gas turbines commissioned in 2012 for 567 MW, representing 1.4% of Argentina’s installed capacity.
+It is currently composed of two Siemens gas turbines commissioned in 2012 for 567 MW, representing 1.3% of Argentina’s installed capacity.
 This thermal power plant may consume natural gas or gas oil, and has two storage tanks with a combined capacity of 45,000 m3.
-Moreover, the closing to combined cycle is expected with the commissioning of a 280 MW Siemens steam turbine.
-From 2012 to 2020, CTEB’s historical average annual generation amounted to 1,327 GWh, with a generation record high of 2,093 GWh in 2016 and a record low of 255 GWh in 2020.
-Pampa operates CTEB until July 2023, alternating its operation with YPF S.A. for 4-year terms, and has a 50% indirect equity stake in CTBSA (CT Barragán S.A.), a company which the only asset is CTEB.
+Moreover, the closing to combined cycle is expected with the commissioning of a 280 MW Siemens steam turbine (for further information, click here).
+From 2013 to 2021, CTEB’s historical average annual generation amounted to 1,287 GWh, with a generation record high of 2,093 GWh in 2016 and a record low of 255 GWh in 2020.
+Pampa operates CTEB until July 2023, alternating its operation with YPF S.A. for 4-year terms, and has a 50% equity stake in CTBSA (CT Barragán S.A.), a company whose only asset is CTEB.

 The following chart shows certain relevant statistical data on CTEB: